cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/08 - Load Balancer and Traffic Manager (az-101-03).md

 1. From the **Create load balancer** blade, create a new Azure Load Balancer with the following settings:

+    - Subscription: the name of the subscription you are using in this lab

+    - Resource group: **az1010302-RG**

     - Name: **az1010302w-lb**

+    - Region: the name of the Azure region in which you deployed Azure VMs in the second task of the previous exercise

     - Type: **Public**